Top 6 Styrofoam Alternatives (Advantages & Disadvantages)

 Finding a product that fulfills your company’s needs is important to the satisfaction of your customers and the success of your business.

-Each of these five alternatives can serve as an effective substitute for Styrofoam depending on the combination of price, performance, and appearance you are trying to meet.
+Each of these six alternatives can serve as an effective substitute for Styrofoam depending on the combination of price, performance, and appearance you are trying to meet.

 EBP is dedicated to helping customers make a smooth and successful transition away from foam.